-- it wouldn’t work if the ads have additional and different visitor conditions.
-E.g., if ad #2 only shows on mobile, ad #3 would never show up on desktop either and the rotation basically stop
+- It won’t work if the ads have additional and different visitor conditions.
+E.g., if ad #2 only shows on mobile, ad #3 would never show up on desktop either, and the rotation basically stop.

 - This method works on a per-visitor basis.
 E.g., every individual visitor starts with ad #1, unless you use the random setup mentioned above.